samadritachoudhury/PURCHASE-INTENTION-ONLINEGAMING/README.md

 flag as dominant.

 This misalignment is the central finding of Phase 2.
-It tells us a dedicated India-specific study isn't just useful — it's necessary.
+It tells us a dedicated India-specific study isn't just useful but rather necessary, especially for the marketers.

 **Phase 3 (proposed):** Full-scale primary survey targeting 300+ active Indian online gamers, recruited through Reddit, Discord, and Steam gaming communities.
-The method will be PLS-SEM (SmartPLS 4.0) — chosen because the 12 factors are latent constructs that can't be directly measured, and because PLS-SEM tests all 12 factor-to-purchase-intention relationships simultaneously in one unified model.
+The method will be PLS-SEM (SmartPLS 4.0), because the 12 factors are latent constructs that can't be directly measured, and because PLS-SEM tests all 12 factor-to-purchase-intention relationships simultaneously in one unified model.
 Game genre and spending level will